 Back From The USSR

 We arrived in Kiev on December 28, 1990 from Morristown, New Jersey, USA.
 This was back in the days of Perestroika and before Ukraine gained its independence from Moscow, in 1991.
 We lived in both Kiev and Odessa, Ukraine.
-After 20 years in the Workers' Paradise we returned to the United States of America.
+After 20 years in the Workers' Paradise we returned to the United States of America, and are living in Pflugerville, Texas.

 Kiev has a plethora of museums, theatres, opera houses, historical buildings and gardens are to be found, laid out on either side of the picturesque Dnieper River.
 The western bank is home to the older part of the city and was, pre-urbanisation, characterised by its forested hills, as well as steep ravines and winding rivers, which serve as ice-rinks in winter.
 Watched over by a statue of the historic protector of Kiev, Michael Archangel, the city also boasts a successful blend of the old and the new.
 Modern buildings nestle against historical gems and cultural wonders rub shoulders with trendy, buzzing nightclubs, bars and restaurants.